YunChiLeong/Battle-Bot-Arena-Server-Client-App/README.md

 ## Game Setup Stage
 After the connection, server sends you:
 PID WidthArena HeightArena NumberOfBots Team
-*note: Team is your team number.
+//Team is your team number.
 You cannot hurt/be hurt by player on the same team.
 If Team is 0, there are no teams.

-Example message: 1 250 250 2 1 *You are player 1, arena is 250x250, there are 2 players, you are on Team 1.
+Example message: 1 250 250 2 1
+//You are player 1, arena is 250x250, there are 2 players, you are on Team 1.

 ## Player Stats Customization
 At this point, server expects client to send back:

 NameOfBot ArmourValue BulletValue ScanValue

-Example message: Superbot 0 0 3 *note: does not need to use all 5 points
+//note: does not need to use all 5 points

 ## Start the Game
 Once clients receive the first status message the game has started and the server sends a status